Medical and Dental Insurance for Orthodontics

 How is Dr. Judah different from the other doctors you’ve worked with?

 I have worked with many doctors, but I’ve never worked with somebody who is so available all the time to answer questions and help.
 Dr. Judah is a great advocate for our patients.
 We write patient insurance letters together and he always returns them very quickly so that we can get them out as fast as possible.
+Dr. Judah also advocated for the State of Oregon House Bill 4128, which mandates Oregon insurance companies to provide coverage for medically necessary dental procedures for patients with cleft/craniofacial conditions.

 Dental Insurance